fengliu90/Butterfly/README.md

 # Butterfly for Wildly Unsupervised Domain Adaptation
 This is the official site for the paper "Butterfly: One-step Approach towards Wildly Unsupervised Domain Adaptation" (http://128.84.4.34/pdf/1905.07720).
+This is a joint work with

+Prof. Jie Lu (UTS)

+Dr. Bo Han (HKBU/RIKEN)

+Dr. Gang Niu (RIKEN)

+A/Prof. Guangquan Zhang (UTS)

+Prof. Masashi Sugiyama (UTokyo/RIKEN).

+This paper has been accepted by NeurIPS'19 LTS Workshop and under the second review of IEEE-TPAMI.

 # Software version
 TensorFlow version is 1.14.0.
 Python version is 3.7.3.
 CUDA version is 11.2.